arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/nicla-vision-imu/content.md

 ## Overview

-In this tutorial, we will learn how to access the gyroscope and accelerometer that is on the Nicla Vision board.
-For this, we will be using the [Arduino_LSMDS63](https://www.arduino.cc/en/Reference/ArduinoLSM6DSOX) library and the Arduino IDE.
-Printing the values in the serial monitor of the Arduino IDE.
+In this tutorial, you will learn how to access the gyroscope and accelerometer that are placed on the Nicla Vision board.
+For this, you will be using the [Arduino_LSMDS63](https://www.arduino.cc/en/Reference/ArduinoLSM6DSOX) library and the Arduino IDE, printing the values in the Serial Monitor of the Arduino IDE.

 ## Goals

 The goals of this project are:

-- Read accelerometer data.
+- Read accelerometer data
-- Read gyroscope data.
+- Read gyroscope data
-- Print the data in the Serial Monitor.
+- Print the data in the Serial Monitor

 ### Hardware & Software Needed